 Looking at the head-to-head comparisons of the individual antidepressants with each other, there were only a few significant differences.
 In some of these comparisons, there were superiorities for agomelatine, amitriptyline, escitalopram, mirtazapine, paroxetine, venlafaxine and vortioxetine over other antidepressants, whereas fluoxetine, fluvoxamine, reboxetine and trazodone were inferior in these comparisons.

 However, these meta-analytical comparisons should not be overstated.
 For example, agomelatine and vortioxetine are nearly equal in the ranking above, but in the only direct comparative study of the two against each other, vortioxetine was significantly superior to agomelatine (Montgomery et al., Hum Psychopharmacology 2014).
-In this context, it seems particularly surprising that the German Federal Joint Committee (G-BA) in its benefit assessment of vortioxetine had excluded agomelatine as a reference substance with the following reasoning (see my post in my old Mind-and-Brain blog, only in German): “Agomelatine is not considered as a suitable comparator in view of the inconsistent data available with evidence of inferiority to SSRIs in acute therapy efficacy.”
+In this context, it seems particularly surprising that the German Federal Joint Committee (G-BA) in its benefit assessment of vortioxetine had excluded agomelatine as a reference substance with the following reasoning: “Agomelatine is not considered as a suitable comparator in view of the inconsistent data available with evidence of inferiority to SSRIs in acute therapy efficacy.”
 This raises the question: what does the G-BA know what the authors of the present meta-analysis do not know?

 Other results of the meta-analysis are remarkable: